top of page

 Route Map GPX (For OS Maps) Download:

-It only took a few solo hikes to realise I wanted to go out on a Wild Camp.
+It only took a few solo hikes for me to realise I wanted to go out on a Wild Camp.
 I loved solo hiking so much that I wanted nothing more than to hike and spend the night on a mountain.
 So, after watching numerous YouTube videos on Wild Camping (and then thinking I was an expert 😊), I decided that the Lake District would be the best place to start.

 I must point out that Wild Camping is illegal in England and Wales.
 However, it is possible with permission from the landowner or following certain rules, and it seems tolerated.

-I wanted to hike to do a recce to find a good spot for my first camp.
+I wanted to hike and do a recce to find a good spot for my first camp.
 I had heard so much about Haystacks as it was Alfred Wainwrights' favourite fell in The Lake District and his final resting place, so I thought that must be worth a shot.
 So, I chose it as my first solo hike in The Lake District.
 I marked out a route (as above) on my OS Maps.
 It came out at about 10km and included Warnscale Bothy, Haystacks and then back to Fleetwith Pike.

 The path up to Haystacks - The Lake District